ghoshsuman/bioloid-standup/README.md

   ## Model-Repair and Run-time Monitoring

   There are two scripts for this : `scripts/exec_model_repair.py` and `scripts/exec_monitor.py`.
-To run them, after initializing the virtual environment as explained earlier, execute the scripts:
+To run them, after initializing the virtual environment as explained earlier and execute the scripts:

         `python scripts/exec_model_repair.py`